 How to Make Pork Chili Verde

 Just 3 steps and very little effort gets this meal on the table!
-Here’s exactly what you’ll need to do:
+Follow along below.

-- Add to slow cooker + cook – add the pork, onion, garlic, salsa, canned chilis, coconut milk, lime juice, cumin, and sea salt to the slow cooker.
+Step 1: Add the pork, onion, garlic, salsa, canned chilis, coconut milk, lime juice, cumin, and sea salt to the slow cooker.
 Cook on high for 3 hours or on low for 6 hours.

-- Shred the pork + add the beans – once the time is up, shred the pork with a fork, add the pinto beans, and let cook for 30 more minutes.
+Step 3: Add the shredded pork back into the slow cooker, add the pinto beans, and let cook for 30 more minutes.

-- Garnish + serve – serve the slow cooker chili verde pork over the white rice and garnish with the cilantro, jalapenos, sour cream, and sliced limes.
+Step 4: Serve the slow cooker chili verde pork over the white rice and garnish with the cilantro, jalapeños, sour cream, and sliced limes.

 Most chilis do tend to deepen in flavor the longer that they cook, and because this one is cooked in the slow cooker, we’ve already built that step in for you!